radixdlt/typescript-radix-engine-toolkit/LTS.md

 console.log(knownAddresses);
 ```

-### Utils API Group
+### Utils Module

 #### Hashing

-The `Utils` API group of the `LTSRadixEngineToolkit` offers a method for hashing data through the hashing algorithm used in Scrypto and the Radix Engine which is Blake2b with 32 byte long digests.
+The `Utils` Module of the `LTSRadixEngineToolkit` offers a method for hashing data through the hashing algorithm used in Scrypto and the Radix Engine which is Blake2b with 32 byte long digests.

 ```ts
 import {